sonic-net/DASH/Documentation/doc-github-rules.md

 2. Reporting a bug.
 3. Making impovement suggestions.

+> [!NOTE]
+> The intent of this document is not to teach the use of GitHub.
+It just gathers in one place some of tne basic rules to quickly refer to.

 ## Create issues

 You use the **Issues** mechanism to report problems, bugs and suggest general improvements.
 This is for both internal and external contributors.